lean-delivery/ansible-development-kit/docs/ansible_style_guide/ansible_style_guide.md

       loop: '{{ services }}' {% endraw %}
 ```

-2. When your string requires escaping characters (e.g. using "\n" to represent a newline)
+1. When your string requires escaping characters (e.g. using "\n" to represent a newline)

-{% highlight yaml %}
     ```yaml
     # double quotes to escape characters
     - name 'print text with two lines'
       debug:
         msg: "Line one\nLine two"
     ```
-{% endhighlight %}

 ### Why?